trevor-richardson/deep_dynamics/README.md

 # deep_dynamics
-General data-driven framework for robotic collision detection. <br/>
+This repository implements a general data-driven framework for robotic-collision detection. <br/>
 <br/>
-Train a neural network to regress future states given the current state and action.
-Stochatsic forward passes are used at inference time in order to produce a belief distribution over the future next state of the robot.
-An exponentially smoothed norm is used between the set of regressed future states and the ground truth collected in the next time-step. <br/> <br/>
+A neural network was designed to regress future states given a robot's current state and action.
+Stochatsic forward passes are used at inference time in order to produce a belief distribution over the next state of the robot.
+An exponentially smoothed norm is used between the set of regressed future states and the ground truth collected. <br/> <br/>

 <img src="https://github.com/trevor-richardson/deep_dynamics/blob/master/visualizations/deepdynamics.png" width="800"> <br/>